Top 15 Things To Do in Croatia

 Wander through the cobblestone streets to discover the Venetian Loggia, a relic of Hvar's time under Venetian rule, and climb to the Fortica Fortress for breathtaking views of the town and nearby Pakleni Islands.

-For wine lovers, Hvar’s fertile plains have been producing wine since ancient Greek times, making a fun wine tour of the island's family-run vineyards a must-do experience.
+For wine lovers, Hvar’s fertile plains have been producing wine since ancient Greek times, making a fun wine tour of the Havr's family-run vineyards a must-do experience.

-Local Food to Try: While in Hvar, go on a food and drink experience and savor a plate of gregada, a traditional Dalmatian fish stew made with fresh fish, potatoes, olive oil, and garlic—a simple yet flavorful dish that captures the essence of the island's coastal cuisine.
+Local Food to Try: While on the island, go on a Hvar food and drink experience and savor a plate of gregada, a traditional Dalmatian fish stew made with fresh fish, potatoes, olive oil, and garlic—a simple yet flavorful dish that captures the essence of the island's coastal cuisine.

 9. Explore the Ancient City of Pula